Inspectioneering/taskrunner/README.md

 * `class` - Class name of the task to run.
 The class should extend `Task` and should include a namespace, if necessary.
 * `cron` - CRON expression that determines how often the task should be executed.

+Ideally, tasks should be configured with some sort of a locking mechanism.
+That is, if TaskRunner tries to run the same task again before its previous execution has finished, it should fail.
+You can currently use file-based or database locking methods.

 You can also configure one or more logging channels using the Monolog library.
 To do so, define each of the channels as an array in the `monolog.handlers` property using the following format: